Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

   > }
   > ```

-## UnpublishAllNodes_V1
+### UnpublishAllNodes_V1

 UnpublishAllNodes method enables a client to remove all the nodes from a previously configured DataSetWriter.
-The DataSetWriter entity will be completely removed from the configuration storage.
+The DataSetWriter entity will be removed from the configuration storage.
 When an empty payload is set or the endpoint in payload is null, the complete configuration of the publisher will be purged.

   _Request_: follows strictly the request payload schema, the `OpcNodes` attribute should be excluded.